 Before launching your site, you’ll need a domain name and web host.
 Although you can get free domains from WordPress, you’re better off purchasing a custom domain.
 A custom domain will make it easier for users to remember your site.
 Not to mention, it offers better branding opportunities.

 A web host is where your website lives online.
-WordPress offers hosting through Bluehost, but you can choose your own host provider if you prefer.
+WordPress offers hosting through Bluehost or Ultahost, but you can choose your own host provider if you prefer.
 Just make sure to choose one that provides security, speed, and customer support.

 2. Install WordPress